pkarsy/rcCalibrator/README.md

 related papers.
 This project aims to offer an alternative solution :
 - To find the optimal OSCCAL value, using an ISP programmer and a DS3231 rtc module.
 - **More importantly** to provide a mechanism via the "osccal" utility to automatically build bootloader and application code capable of fixing the RC frequency.
-The prinary purpose of this is to allow UART(Serial) communications.

 ### Serial communication problems
-The use of Serial communications introduces unfortunatelly another type of error, because the 8MHz clock speed is not divided exactly with the standard serial bitrates.
-See [wormfood tables](http://wormfood.net/avrbaudcalc.php) at 8Mhz
+The use of Serial communications is a basic reason why we need a calibrated RC oscillator.
+Introduces another type of error though, because the 8MHz clock speed is not divided exactly with the standard serial bitrates.
+See [WormFood calculator](http://wormfood.net/avrbaudcalc.php) at 8Mhz

 ```
 38400   +0.2%   This is an excellent choise when running at 8Mhz